ercbk/nested-cross-validation-comparison/README.md

     optimization step.
 If the final k-fold cv can be discarded without much loss in generalization error, then maybe training times can be shortened further.
+-   There’s probably room to increase the number of folds in the inner-loop of Raschka’s method in order to gain more stable results while keeping the training time comparitively low.
 -   There should be a version of this technique that’s capable of working for time series.
 I have ideas, so it might be something I’ll work on for a future project.